Photographic Destinations

 For some time, Ginger and I always considered Alaska as one of our top three bucket list travel destinations.
 When we shared that with Bob and Pam, we learned they also wanted to visit and see Alaska.
 Bob and Pam explored travel packages and found a combo cruise and wilderness coach & rail package with Princess Cruises.
 So the planning began back in October 2021 and we all signed up and began planning our adventure.
 Below we share our adventure - daily itinerary, stories, photos, what we learned.
 So join us in our adventure ...
 Bob

-If you are limited in time, or prefer a visual tour, check out our ...
+If you prefer slides with musical visual tour, check out our audio slideshow ...
 Alaska

 July 8th (on or about and before): Florida